sunfounder/3.5-ips-screen/docs/source/quick_user_guide.rst

 .. note::

-    * If you are using a Raspberry Pi 3B/3B+ or Zero 2W, you need to install the **Bullseye** system in order to use this 3.5-inch IPS screen.
     * If you have an HDMI monitor connected during installation, the desktop will still appear on the HDMI monitor after reboot.
     * To use the 3.5-inch IPS screen, disconnect the HDMI monitor and reboot the Raspberry Pi.